-One AC powered air pump and at least one battery powered air pump are available in the emergency closet.
+One AC and DC powered air pump is available in the emergency closet.
 Sampling devices available include high efficiency air filters and filter holders, charcoal holder, and gas sampling bottles.

-8.2.3 Laboratory Equipment for Specific Radionuclide Identification an intrinsic germanium detector along with computerized multi channel gamma analyzer for identification/quantification of specific gamma emitters is available in the Radiation Safety Office.
-Also available are several NaI spectrometer systems an alpha spectroscopy system and a liquid scintillation counting system.
+8.2.3 Laboratory Equipment for Specific Radionuclide Identification

+A sensitive detector for assay of alpha and/or beta emitting radioactivity is available in the Radiation Safety Office; a germanium detector or equivalent along with computerized multichannel gamma analyzer for identification/quantification of specific gamma emitters is available in the Radiation Safety Office.
+Also available are several NaI spectrometer systems, an alpha spectroscopy system, and a liquid scintillation counting system.